Stubb's Waller Creek Amphitheater

-Umphrey’s McGee at Stubb’s Waller Creek Amphitheater previously scheduled on April 17th, 2020 is rescheduled to September 3rd, 2020.
+Umphrey’s McGee at Stubb’s Waller Creek Amphitheater on September 3, 2020 is rescheduled to September 9, 2021.
 All previously purchased tickets will be honored for the new date; ticket holders will be emailed directly with the ability to request a refund.
 For any further ticket inquiries please reach out to point of purchase.

 After 18-plus years of performing more than 100 concerts annually, releasing nine studio albums and selling more than 4.2 million tracks online, Umphrey’s McGee might be forgiven if they chose to rest on their laurels.
 But then that wouldn’t be consistent with the work ethic demonstrated by the band, which consistently attempts to raise the bar, setting and achieving new goals since forming on the Notre Dame campus in South Bend, Indiana, in 1997.
 After releasing their eighth studio album, Similar Skin, the first for their own indie label, Nothing Too Fancy (N2F) Music (distributed by RED), the group continued to push the envelope and test the limits.
 The London Session, was a dream come true for the members having been recorded at the legendary Studio Two at historic Abbey Road.
 The stealth recording session yielded 10 tracks in a single day, proving once again, the prolific UM waits for no one.